David S. Alavi, PhD

 called a provisional application, can also be filed.
 The provisional application

-must contain the same drawings and written specification, but need not include
+must contain the same drawings and written specification as described above, but need not include

 a complete set of claims.
 The provisional application is not examined, but